JelleKUL/algorithms-course-student/README.md

 ### Python

-This courses is written in Python, so you will need to check if your computer already has a python installation or download the latest version from the website:
+This courses is aimed at teaching you how to develop in Python, so you will need to check if your computer already has a python installation or download the latest version from the website:

 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ### Visual studio code

 Unless you like to type out every character and have no Idea if what you're doing is correct, you will want a code editor.
 Programs like these provide very useful features like code completion, error checking and code running.
-We recommend you use [Visual Studio Code](https://code.visualstudio.com/) which can be installed from here:
+We recommend you use [Visual Studio Code](https://code.visualstudio.com/) which can be installed from here, if you haven't already:

 [https://code.visualstudio.com/](https://code.visualstudio.com/)

 ### Git

 To get the files on your computer, we will use [Git](https://en.wikipedia.org/wiki/Git).
-Which can be installed via the official website:
+Which can be installed via the official website if you haven't already:

 [https://git-scm.com/downloads](https://git-scm.com/downloads)